 Computational approaches for ageing and age-related diseases

-- Mihaela van der Schaar (Alan Turing Institute)
+- Mihaela van der Schaar (University of Cambridge and The Alan Turing Institute)

 - Adam Schwarz (Takeda Pharmaceuticals)